Darkempire78/Mee6-Bypasser/README.md

 * Give and remove roles to users that reach a certain Mee6-Level.
 * Display the list of role rewards.
 * Remove previous role rewards.
 * update the whole server.
+* Update each 5 minutes the all users from the server.

 ## Commands